ahadjidj/Streaming-Workshop-with-HDF/README.md

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/JsonRecordSetWriter.png)

 ### Add AvroRecordSetWriter
 Event collected by NiFi will be published to Kafka for further consumption.
 In the second use case, we will use SAM to analyse data in realtime and detect potential frauds.
-SAM expects event to be in Avro format with the first byte containing an encoded schema reference.
+SAM expects the events to be in Avro format with the first byte containing an encoded schema reference.
 To prepare data for SAM consumption, we need to add AvroRecordSetWriter and set **Schema Write Strategy** to **HWX Content-Encoded Schema Reference** as shown below:

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/AvroRecordSetWriter.png)

 ## Create process groups and variables in NiFi
-It's critical to well organize your flows when you have a shared NiFi instance.
-NiFi flows can be organized per data sources where each Process Group defines the the processing that should be applied to data coming from this source.
-If you have several flow developpers working on different projects, you can assign roles and privileges to each one of them on those process groups.
-The PG organisation is also usefull to declare variables for each source or project and make flow migration from one environment to another one easier.
+It's critical to organize your flows when you have a shared NiFi instance.
+NiFi flows can be organized per data sources where each Process Group defines the processing that should be applied to data coming from this source.
+If you have several flow developers working on different projects, you can assign roles and privileges to each one of them on those process groups.
+The PG organisation is also useful to declare variables for each source or project and make flow migration from one environment to another one easier.
 In this workshop, we will define 3 PGs as shown below.
 Note the naming convention (sourceID_description) that will be useful for flows migration and monitoring.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/PGS.png)